Microsoft AZ-305 Exam (page: 1)

 HOTSPOT (Drag and Drop is not supported)

-What should you include in the recommendation?
+To meet the authentication requirements of Fabrikam, what should you include in the solution?
 To answer, select the appropriate options in the answer area.

-NOTE: Each correct selection is worth one point.
+Note: Each correct selection is worth one point.

 Hot Area: